way-cooler/way-cooler/README.md

 - @thefarwind made kill way-cooler command rebindable
 - @bluss for updating our use of `PetGraph` to use `StableGraph`
 - @Abdillah
-  + fixed background program to have solid colors be variable size at initilization
+  + fixed background program to have solid colors be variable size at initialization
   + [added modes to the background program (fill, fit, stretch, title)](https://github.com/way-cooler/way-cooler-bg/pull/6#pullrequestreview-32859779)
 - @hedning fixed an unsigned underflow in the tiling code
 - @jubalh created the openSUSE package